 Your data will be stored securely by the study sponsor, North Bristol NHS Trust, based in the United Kingdom.
-We will be using information from you to undertake this study and will act as the data controller for this study.
+We will be using information from you in order to undertake this study and will act as the data controller for this study.
 This means we are responsible for looking after your information and using it properly.

 Personal information (your name, date of birth etc) will be kept for one year after the study has ended.
 Paper copies of the research data (questionnaires) will be archived for 10 years after the study has ended.
-Anonymised electronic data will be stored indefinitely on the University of Bristol data repository data.bris for approved future research.
+Anonymised electronic data will be stored indefinitely on the University of Bristol data repository data.bris.

 After the end of the study, we would like to keep the information you have given us to support other research in the future and share this with other researchers.
-This information will not include any names or anything that might identify you.
 We will ask your permission to do this.
+If we do share your information, we will not include any names or anything that might mean that people could identify you.